maduhu/Documentation/ILP/README.md

 The ILP Error Format is a binary data structure that Interledger components use to indicate a problem with executing a payment in the Interledger layer.
 The error format includes an error code, which is inspired by HTTP status codes, where the prefix specifies a broad category of causes and the number specifies the exact error that occurred.
 To distinguish Interledger error codes from HTTP status codes, Interledger errors use a letter prefix instead of a number.
 For example, temporary interledger errors use the prefix "T"—this is similar to HTTP status codes in the 500 range.

-Further reading:
+#### More information

 - [ILP Error Format](https://github.com/interledger/rfcs/blob/master/0003-interledger-protocol/0003-interledger-protocol.md#ilp-error-format)

 ### Amounts

 In the Interledger layer, amounts are always represented as 64-bit unsigned integers.
 This provides extremely predictable precision and rounding behavior.
 Interledger amounts cannot be negative because you cannot transfer a negative value.
 (That would be the equivalent of a pull payment in a push payment system.)
 The amount is always defined in the context of a particular ledger, specifically, the one where the receiver's address is located.
 Each ledger's interface must define a translation from its internal data format to a 64-bit unsigned integer.
-In the [Five Bells Ledger API][], the "Get Metadata" method handles this by reporting the currency and scale of that currency.
+In the [Five Bells Ledger API][], the **Get Metadata** method handles this by reporting the currency and scale of that currency.

 Two ledgers may choose different scales for representing the same currency, depending on their intended use case.
 For example, a ledger optimized for micropayments might have a "nanodollar precision" with a minimum amount of 10^-9 USD, while a traditional bank might set the limit at "millidollar precision" such that the minimum amount is 10^-3 USD ($0.001).
 In the nanodollar precision ledger, 2 USD would be represented as `2000000000` while in the millidollar precision ledger 2 USD would be `2000`.
 Interledger's 64-bit unsigned integer can fit very large numbers without losing precision.
 For example, a payment in the amount of the gross national product of the USA in 2015 (18.14 trillion purchasing-parity dollars) could be represented down to the level of 10^-6 dollars ($0.000001) without rounding.
 In the unlikely event that a payment requires more precision than a 64-bit integer can provide, it could be divided into two Interledger payments to different ledger prefixes that represent different scales.